KrishnapriyaKM05/useless_project_aurora/README.md

 What if we had a real life bgm?

 ### The Solution (that nobody asked for)
-We tried making a pant which has an accelerometer at the ankle which calculates the pace of our walking and is then used to calculate the steps per minute.
+We tried making a pant which has an gyroscope at the ankle which calculates the pace of our walking and is then used to calculate the steps per minute.
-If the steps per minute(spm) is below 1200 then slow songs would be played ,else if its between 100 and 135 medium paced songs and if its greater than 135 faster paced songs would play.
+If the steps per minute(spm) is below certain threshold then slow songs would be played ,else if its between then medium paced songs and if its greater than given threshold faster paced songs would play.

 ## Technical Details
 ### Technologies/Components Used